 And ’mid this tumult Kubla heard from far

 Ancestral voices prophesying war!

 These are the most famous lines of Coleridge’s poem Kubla Khan and have been highly appreciated for the effortless adaptation of the sound and rhythm to the various parts of the descriptions.
 While describing the beautiful grounds, the poet seems to have been attracted by the most remarkable mysterious chasm which stretched across the hill covered with cedar trees.
-It simply defied all descriptions.
-It was a highly romantic place and wore a mysterious aspect.
-It seemed an enchanted place haunted by demons and fairiers and frequented by a disappointed lady-love weeping for her demon-lover under the light of the fading moon.
+It simply defied all descriptions and was a highly romantic place and wore a mysterious aspect.
+It seemed an enchanted place haunted by demons and fairies and frequented by a disappointed lady-love weeping for her demon-lover under the light of the fading moon.

 The vagueness and mystery of this place suggested witchcraft and its practice as they are associated with such surroundings.
-From this chasm a fountain gushed forth every moment so violently that the trembling earth round about appeared like a man breathing hard while dying.
-It momentarily threw up huge fragments of rock which tossed up and then fell to the ground in all directions like hail stones from the sky or like chaff flying about when crushed with a flail.
+From this chasm, a fountain gushed forth every moment so violently that the trembling earth round about appeared like a man breathing hard while dying.
+It momentarily threw up huge fragments of rock which tossed up and then fell to the ground in all directions like hailstones from the sky or like chaff flying about when crushed with a flail.

 From this chasm also sprang up the sacred river, Alph which flowed with a zig-zag course for five miles through forest and valley and then fell into the calm and tranquil ocean through the unfathomable caverns.
 As it fell into the ocean, it created a great roaring sound.
-In the midst of this uproarious noise Kubla Khan heard the voices of his ancestors prophesying that the time was near when he should indulge in ambitious wars.
-In the pleasure-house Kubla Khan became addicted to luxury so his ancestors urged him to shake off his lethargic and luxurious life and be ready to life of adventures and wars.
+In the midst of this uproarious noise, Kubla Khan heard the voices of his ancestors prophesying that the time was near when he should indulge in ambitious wars.
+In the pleasure-house, Kubla Khan became addicted to luxury so his ancestors urged him to shake off his lethargic and luxurious life and be ready to the life of adventures and wars.